schmitech/haystack-ai-demo/README.md

 A Retrieval-Augmented Generation (RAG) pipeline implementation using Haystack 2.0 that demonstrates document processing and question answering capabilities.

+Based on blog post: [Haystack: the new LLM framework that is shaking its competitors](https://medium.com/ai-in-plain-english/haystack-the-new-llm-framework-that-is-shaking-its-competitors-1a083a153fd9).

 ## Features
 - HTML document ingestion and processing
 - Document cleaning and sentence splitting